 It’s that bean-snapping time of year again — preparing them fresh-picked for blanching and freezing, with visions of winter-time green bean casserole dancing in my head.

-Bean snapping is one of those uniquely front porch American Gothic kind of activities.
+Bean snapping is a quintessential front porch American Gothic kind of activity.
 Old black and white Saturday matinee movies would somehow work in a bean snapping scene with an old maid aunt sitting on her ranch house porch.
 She’d be rocking back and forth in her rocking chair, her apron wrinkled and well-worn, her graying hair in a bun at the nape of her neck and wearily pushing back tendrils of hair from her face.
 As the sole guardian, she’d be counseling some lonely orphaned niece or nephew about life’s rough roads and why their dog or pony had just died and then pausing for a moment holding a bean in her hand, she’d talk about how to cope when things are tough.
 She was the rock for this child’s life.
-Then she’d rather gruffly shove a bowl of unsnapped beans in the child’s lap, and tell them to get back to work– life goes on –start snapping.
+Then she’d rather gruffly shove a bowl of unsnapped beans into the child’s lap, and tell them to get back to work– life goes on –start snapping.
 Then she’d look at that precious child out of the corner of her eye, betraying the love and compassion that dwells in her heart but was not in her nature to speak of.
 If only that grieving child understood they sat upon a rock of strength and hope.

 I will bow and be simple, I will bow and be free, I will bow and be humble, Yea, bow like the willow tree.
 I will bow, this is the token, I will wear the easy yoke, I will bow and will be broken, Yea, I'll fall upon the rock.

-Time for us to get back to work and start snapping–life does go on.
+Time for us to get back to work and resume snapping–life does go on.